datawire/ambassador-docs/docs/code/latest/quick-start/qs-go.md

 <Alert severity="success">
   The <strong>Preview URL</strong> now shows exactly what is running on your local laptop -- in a way that can be securely shared with anyone you work with.
 </Alert>

-## Create a complete development environment using this demo application

-Apply what you've learned from this guide and employ the Emojivoto application in your own local development environment.
-See the [Creating a local Kubernetes development environment](../../qs-go-advanced/) page to learn more.

 ## <img class="os-logo" src="../../images/logo.png"/> What's Next?